Cancer and Skin Care

 - Dark, puffy under-eye issues

 Cancer patients should look for gentle and moisturizing skincare products that are hypo-allergenic.
 Avoid any harsh chemicals, dyes or perfumes.
 Your skin is already dry and fragile from the harsh chemicals in cancer treatments.
 The best way to keep your skin healthy during chemotherapy is to hydrate with a gentle skin care routine.
+We offer non-comedogenic skin care products with natural ingredients.

 Our aestheticians will exam your skin’s condition and advise you on the best products and treatments to regain moisture and softness.
 Our services range from gentle facials to moisturizing masks.